oscal-compass/compliance-trestle/docs/cli.md

 The trestle CLI has three primary use cases:

 - Serve as tooling to generate and manipulate OSCAL files directly by an end user.
 The objective is to reduce the complexity of creating and editing workflows.
-Example commands are: `trestle import`, `trestle create`, `trestle add`, `trestle split`, `trestle merge`.
+Example commands are: `trestle import`, `trestle create`, `trestle split`, `trestle merge`.
 - Act as an automation tool that, by design, can be an integral part of a CI/CD pipeline e.g. `trestle validate`, `trestle tasks`.
 - Allow governance of markdown documents so they conform to specific style or structure requirements.